PaddlePaddle/docs/docs/guides/training_en.md

 ## 2. Training with paddle.Model

- you need to pass the model into paddle.Model first to train with `paddle.Model`.
+ First，you need to put the model into paddle.Model to train with `paddle.Model`.

 ```python